antrad1978/devops/activiti6_docker/README.md

 `https://severalnines.com/blog/mysql-docker-containers-understanding-basics`

 Before you start the Activiti image create user and database for activiti.
+The complete data structure will be created by Hibernate.

 ```sql
 CREATE USER 'activiti'@'%.%.%.%' IDENTIFIED BY 'password';